charlenetolentino/mattsnotes/401-main/reading401-39.md

 Vocab:

-- middleware: unction that intercepts a request and does whatever the dev wants such as verification and much more.
+- middleware: unction that intercepts a request and does Whoever the dev wants such as verification and much more.

 - thunk: a piece of code that does some delayed work